Keyboard shortcuts

 Schema

-The following schema is implemented for the json output of orbit get
+The following schema is implemented for the JSON output of orbit get:

 {

-// the name of the design unit
+// The identifier of the unit

-// list of generics/parameters
+// List of generics/parameters

 "generics": [